 Rambunctious kids between 3 and 8 will have loads of fun tumbling and prancing around in this Little Tikes bounce house.
 It's got a generously sized jumping area with a mesh safety enclosure and a wide slide for endless outdoor fun.

 This blow-up bouncer is made of durable vinyl with double-stitched seams.
-Plus, it comes with a repair kit, a storage bag, and a high-pressure blower for quick inflation and deflation.
+Plus, it comes with a repair kit, a storage bag, and a high-pressure blower for quick inflation and deflation, so kids can enjoy the play structure for years to come.

 Designed for older kids